 Mission | Staff | Advisors and Supporters

-History: The Center for Values in Medicine, Science, and Technology was established in 2009 to help the students, faculty, and community to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.
+The Center for Values in Medicine, Science, and Technology was established in 2009 to help the students and faculty of The University of Texas at Dallas, as well as the surrounding community, to understand, evaluate, and support the improvement of the ethical and cultural influences on and implications of science and technology.

 The cornerstone of the Center for Values’ outreach is a public lecture series that brings in leading scholars, authors, and related authorities to investigate topics at the intersection of technology and the humanities.
 In a cross-disciplinary approach to fostering public intellectualism, an international group of authors, artists, scientists, philosophers, theorists, and engineers engage a diverse audience in thinking about issues such as “Creativity in the Age of Technology” (2009 series), “Exploring Human Enhancement” (2010), “Funded and Forbidden Knowledge: Science, Politics and Cultural Values” (2011), and “The Heart of Medicine: Values and Ethics in Health Care” (2012).
 The speakers further play a role in our academic community by meeting with interested undergraduate and graduate students and with members of courses that are designed in conjunction with the series.